EclipseTrading/ksnap/README.md

   -d DATA, --data DATA  Directory where this tool will store data or read from --ignore-missing-topics
-                        Ignore missing topics in Kafka broker --threads THREADS     No of threads using for reading/writing Kafka messages --consumer-timeout CONSUMER_TIMEOUT
+                        Ignore missing topics in Kafka broker --threads THREADS     No of threads using for writing messages to Kafka --consumer-timeout CONSUMER_TIMEOUT
-                        Timeout in seconds for consuming topics
+                        Timeout in seconds for consuming topics --kafka-library KAFKA_LIBRARY
+                        Which kafka library to use for reading messages
 ```

 Create point-in-time snapshot of data in topics Topic1 and Topic2 using: